 Welcome to the second part of my story about a trip to Japan.
 As stated in the previous article, I will tell you about modern Japan by exploring the city of Tokyo or, rather, some of its most known districts.

 The first thing that one must understand about Tokyo is that this is not a city but a metropolis: not only because it is huge (around 15 millions of inhabitants) but mainly because it is divided into 23 main districts, each one with its own facilities, infrastructures and administration.
-A main building located in Shinjuku hosts the Metropolitan government (called Tocho) where a “super” Mayor manages and administrates the entire city and all its surroundings.
+The main building located in Shinjuku hosts the Metropolitan government (called Tocho) where a “super” Mayor manages and administrates the entire city and all its surroundings.
 Just to give an idea of how big this thing is, consider that the entire metropolitan area, including also Chiba City and its surroundings, houses over 35 millions of citizens, more than half of the entire Italian population!

 Besides being set in a beautiful place, with its park and zoo, the hotel was just 2 minutes away from Uguisudani Station, a Japan Railways station of the Yamanote line.